atxryan/windows-phone-app-studio-hol/HOL.md

 <a name="Ex3Task1"></a>
 #### Task 1: Using content from the Web ####

-In this task you will learn how to customize your app using content from YouTube, Flickr, or Tumblr
+In this task you will learn how to customize your app using content from YouTube, Flickr, or Tumblr.

 <a name="Ex3Task1Option1"></a>
 ##### Option 1: YouTube #####